OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 Draft["Draft reflection in<br/>evolution/reflections/YYYY-MM-DD.md"]

-Propose["Show proposals to user:<br/>- SOUL.md changes<br/>- New rules<br/>- New skills/workflows"]
+Propose["Show proposals to user:<br/>- SOUL.md changes<br/>- New rules<br/>- New workflow templates"]

 Approve{"User approves?"}